Understanding Blood Pressure Ranges

 An elevated reading of 120 to 129 and less than 80 is also known as prehypertension.
 This is essentially a predictive warning sign of developing high blood pressure, or hypertension.
 Hypertension was previously diagnosed at 140 over 90 or higher.
 However, new guidelines identify stage 1 hypertension is measured at 130 to 139 or 80 to 89.

-Before being diagnosed with hypertension, your doctor will likely take two to three BP readings each.
+Before being diagnosed with hypertension, your doctor will likely take two to three BP readings.
 This may be over three or more separate appointments according to the Mayo Clinic.
-Calculating average blood pressure also helps provide a more accurate picture of current status, as pressures naturally fluctuate throughout the day.
+Calculating average blood pressure also helps provide a more accurate picture of current status, as pressures naturally ebb and flow throughout the day.

 If managing diabetes, heart failure, and other conditions, BPs are recommended to be kept below 130/85.
-However, primary care can help determine a safe range for you, along with recognizing any concern for too low of readings.
+However, a doctor can help determine a safe range for you, along with recognizing any concern for too low of readings.

 Causes, Risk Factors, and Consequences of High Blood Pressure

-While there is no accredited BP chart by age, weight, and gender, each variable, amongst others, can influence readings.
+While there is no BP chart by age, weight, and gender, each variable, amongst others, can influence readings.
 WebMD suggests while the exact causes of high BP are not known, these factors likely play a role:

-• Poor diet, including too much salt and alcohol consumption
+• Poor diet, including too much salt and alcohol intake

 • A sedentary lifestyle